pavanio/HFC/docs/Feature Flow.md

 ## Organization Settings Flow
     - Dasboard to Manage their profile
+    - Organization Should be able to setup their UPI ID

 ## Member Creation / Invitation (This one is only on member invitation)